gyrogovernance/science/docs/Findings/Analysis_Fine_Structure.md

 The derivation reveals α as emerging from the UV-IR foci structure:

-1. **IR Focus Geometry**: Base term δ_BU⁴/m_p represents pure electromagnetic coupling at the observable BU focus.
+1. **IR Focus Geometry**: Base term δ_BU⁴/ m_a represents pure electromagnetic coupling at the observable BU focus.

 2. **UV-IR Transport**: Curvature correction accounts for geometric transport between unobservable UV (CS) and observable IR (BU) foci.